 These Acts aim to protect Victorian workers and improve conditions in Victorian workplaces.

 The Child Employment Act 2003 protects young Victorians in the workplace.
-This Act requires employers to apply for a permit to employ children under the age of 15 and sets out the conditions under which an employer can do so.
+From 1 July 2023, this Act requires employers to apply for a licence to employ children under the age of 15 and sets out the conditions under which an employer can do so.

 The Long Service Leave Act 2018 provides long service leave after seven years of service for employees engaged in continuous service with one employer.
 This Act makes long service leave more flexible and accessible for most Victorian workers, including women, parents and carers.
 Long service leave is a long-standing entitlement for most Australian employees.